charles-lp/gnupylot/README.md

     show(fig1, fig2)
 ```

-## Known issues
+## Caveats
-- Depending on the windowing system, gnuplot windows may remain displayed even after the gnuplot process is terminated and have to be closed manually.
+- When showing an `interactive` figure, the `Figure:show()` command blocks execution until the `enter` key is pressed.
+This behavior could be improved in the future.